NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 ##  Update Command

 Update packages to latest available versions.
 This command also updates NuGet.exe itself.
-Please note that the presense of Packages folder is required to run the Update command.
-A good way is to run NuGet.exe Restore command first before running the Update command.
+Please note that the presence of Packages folder is required to run the Update command.
+A recommended way is to run NuGet.exe Restore command first before running the Update command.

 ### Update Command Usage
     nuget update <packages.config|solution>